Why You Should have a Lawyer Review your Employment Contract

 3. Attorneys are willing to play the role of “bad cop”

 We’ve all heard lawyer jokes.
 Some of them are funny, but more often than not they are usually not very flattering.
 In the context of contract review and negotiation, this can work to the physician’s advantage.
 It allows the physician to blame his or her lawyer for requesting certain contract modifications.
 By removing himself from the negotiations, the physician is less likely to damage the goodwill he has built up with the prospective employer.
 This allows him to avoid tainting the employee-employer relationship with the awkward moments that negotiations often present.
 If the physician is dealing directly with the employer during negotiations, he can say “my lawyer says this change is needed because ….”
 Or, if the physician’s lawyer is interfacing with the employer during negotiations, he can make the requests and handle all communications.

 There is just too much at stake in the contract review process to leave unexamined.
-Failing to negotiating just one clause can cost the physician thousands of dollars in benefits, compensation or bonuses, limit their flexibility to end the relationship, and many other unfavorable things.
+Failing to negotiate just one clause of your physician contract can cost the physician thousands of dollars in benefits, compensation or bonuses, limit their flexibility to end the relationship, and many other unfavorable things.
 Let a trained and experienced lawyer help you, and leave no stone unturned.
 Applied knowledge is powerful.

 Sign your contract with confidence.
 We can help you evaluate your offer and protect your self legally.
-Request a team member contact youtoday.
+Request a team member to contact you today.